rak1819/Body-mass-calculator-app---kotlin-/README.md

 to check the body mass with weight and height

-toasting the mesages in the app when height and weight no mentioned)
+toasting the mesages in the app when height and weight not mentioned)